infrasonar/docs/docs/documentation/collectors/probes/appliance/appliance_deployment.md

 Modern desktop operating systems have the *ssh* command as part of their terminal.
 Alternatively, you can download and use [PuTTY](https://www.putty.org/).

-SSH access is granted to the `sysadmin` user, which uses the default password: `0versight!`.
+SSH access is granted to the `sysadmin` user.

 ### Nano basics